Nullness Specification (draft)

 @Nullable Foo.Bar

-is in an unrecognized location: Java syntax attaches it to the outer typeFoo
+is unrecognized because it is attached to the outer typeFoo

 .(Note that